airpair/git-powered-collaborative-blogging/post.md

 `mkdir cat-braces-pencil-mutant`

-Neither this post or its title are intended to be provocative or taboo.
-The title is actually a mutation of the name of my all-time favorite TED Talk - *When Ideas Have Sex* - which explores the concept of ideas coming together and combining to form new evolved ideas.
-Everything following steams from the simple notion of what we came up with integrating the GitHub API and AirPair's Community Posts section.

 TODO *Insert funny pic of octocat-airpair illustration*

 ### 1.1 TLDR; annoucement

 `touch Git-Powered-Collaborative-Developer-Writing.html`

 Today I'm excited to annouce one of the more innovative projects I've been involed with.
-Pretty much anything part Git or Octocat related is going to be cool.
-If you've already enjoyed AirPair's posts section, it gives me great pleasure to let you know things are going to get way more interesting.
-If you're new here, I hope we've raised the bar enough to capture your imagination.
-From today, you are invited both as an author interested in starting your own posts and reader intriguided by the idea of contributing to posts by others, to join our ***Social Authoring*** experiment, made possible by our new *GitHub Powered Publishing Workflow*.
+Pretty much anything part Git, or Octocat related is going to be cool.
+If you've already enjoyed AirPair posts, it gives me great pleasure knowing that our community content is about to get way more awesome.
+From today, you are invited to join our ***Social Authoring*** experiment as an author attracted to starting your own post or reader interested in contributing to posts by others.
+Using our new *GitHub Powered Publishing Workflow*, authors and readers can work together using Forks and Pull Requests with the ultimate end goal of collboratively producing better technical content than ever before.

 ![Collaborate on post using Git](/static/img/pages/posts/post-authoring-flow.png)